Skip to content

 Holding an investment for over a year shifts the tax landscape:

-• Tax Rate: Typically between 15-20% on the investment profit alone.
+• Tax rate: Typically between 15-20% on the investment profit alone.

-• Strategic Selling: Timing Matters
+• Strategic selling: Timing matters.

 Your tax rate can also be zero, depending on your filing status and income.
-Therefore, it’s crucial to consult a tax professional before selling, especially if you’re nearing the 12-month threshold.
+Therefore, itโ€™s crucial to consult a tax professional before selling, especially if youโ€™re nearing the 12-month threshold.
 An estimated calculation might reveal significant tax savings if you wait a little longer to transition from short-term to long-term classification.

-The essence of smart tax planning is clear: perform tax calculations before selling.
 Whether to sell now or later can have tax implications, and prior planning can guide you to a more favorable financial outcome.

 Does the foreign exchange rate impact my CGT?

-It’s important to note that the US dollar exchange rate can also affect your profit or loss.
-The exchange rate when you buy shares is almost certain to be different from when you sell, so there is an additional gain or loss on the exchange rate which is also a factor.
+Itโ€™s important to note that the US dollar exchange rate can also affect your profit or loss.
+The exchange rate when you buy shares is almost certain to be different from when you sell, so there is an additional gain or loss on the exchange rate, which is also a factor.

 Table of contents